wiggin77/robotjs-externs/README.md

 ```

 ## Building RobotJS
 `npm` will install prebuilt binaries for Windows, Mac, and Linux.
-If you want to build it yourself, see [here](http://robotjs.io/docs/building).
+If you need to build it yourself, see [here](http://robotjs.io/docs/building).

 To build for Electron see [here](http://robotjs.io/docs/electron).